-“O sing unto the Lord a new song; for He hath done marvelous things: His right hand, and His holy arm, hath gotten Him the victory" (Psalm 98:1)
+“O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.”
+(Psalm 98:1)

 Finally, there are two new songs to be sung by the redeemed in heaven (Revelation 5:9; 14:3).
-We shall then all be singing to the Lord Jesus Christ: “Thou art worthy...for thou wast slain, and hast redeemed us to God by thy blood out of ever kindred, and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth” (Revelation 5:9-10).
+We shall then all be singing to the Lord Jesus Christ: “Thou art worthy...for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth” (Revelation 5:9-10).
 HMM